SteveWooo/cnf_b/README.md

-# CnF -- Meta Consensus （利益关系，项目暂闭源中）
+# CnF -- Meta Consensus

 Build a New Blockchain World By Meta Consensus.